Emergency Exit Light Testing

 Frequently Asked Questions

 Yes, all businesses in Australia have Emergency Exit Light Testing Requirements.
-All businesses in Australia are required to have emergency exit lights within their commercial buildings to be considered safe and compliant with the AS 2293.2:2019 Australian standard.
+All businesses in Australia are required to have emergency exit lights within their commercial buildings to be considered safe and compliant with the AS/NZS 2293.2:2019 Australian standard.

-Request A Quote
+Request a Quote

-Please fill in ALL the below information and one of our friendly staff will contact you within 2 business hours to discuss your testing.
+Please fill in all the below information and one of our friendly staff will contact you within 2 business hours.